marinamarshall/meditation-website/README.md

 7. Users generally want related items all on one website.
 Apotential future release could be an online store.

 ### The Scope Plane
+1. The website covers basic, free tutorials and a non-saved journal to begin with.
+It is a three-page website and uses the same layout approach to keep it simple for the user.

+2. Future Releases
+    * Subscription services, plans
+    * Online mood tracker
+    * Saved journal entries
+    * Soundtracks
+    * Online shop
+    * The science behind mental health, manifestation and the law of attraction

 ### The Structure Plane
+1. Home Page
+    * Navigation menu and Logo positioned similarly accross all pages
+    * Footer and social media icons positioned similarly accross all pages
+2. Tutorials Page: the information is grouped together based on what it targets:

+    * Body section: three tutorials are featured, they are un-related to each other.
+There is one video and two written instructions.
+    * Mind section: three tutorials are featured, they are un-related to each other.
+There is one video and two written instructions.

+3. Check-in Page
+    * This section is presented as a form.
+The method has been set to "GET" where it would normally be "POST" and the action has been left as blank so that results do not go anywhere.

 ### The Skeleton Plane

+These are some mock-ups made using Balsamiq, they are the rough idea of what the website was intended to look like.

 ![screenshot of homepage wireframe](assets/images/homepage-screenshot-balsamiq.png)